contribu/dl_test/README.md

 ## LICENSE

-The license of all contents in this repository is CC0.
+The license of all files in this repository is CC0, excepting the files of which the license is explicitly specified.